Cedar Hills, Oregon: Public services

 The former Cedar Hills Elementary School remains in use as a community center and recreation center.

 Schools

-Cedar Hills is within the Beaverton School District.
-Cedar Park Middle School and Barnes Elementary School are the only public schools located within the Cedar Hills CDP, but the area's residents are also served by Sunset High School, Meadow Park Middle School, Ridgewood Elementary and William Walker Elementary.
-At the high school level, boundary changes approved in October 2016 and scheduled to take effect with the 2017–2018 school year will make Cedar Hills part of Beaverton High School's coverage area, in place of Sunset High School.
+Cedar Hills lies within the Beaverton School District..
+Cedar Park Middle School and Barnes Elementary School are the only public schools located within the Cedar Hills CDP, but the area's residents are also served by Beaverton High School, Meadow Park Middle School, Ridgewood Elementary and William Walker Elementary.
+An October 2016 boundary change redirected Cedar Hills to fall under Beaverton High School's coverage area, in place of Sunset High School.

-Previously, the area was also the site of Cedar Hills Elementary School, built in the early 1950s, at the intersection of SW Cedar Hills Blvd. and SW Park Way.
+Previously, the area was also the site of Cedar Hills Elementary School, opened circa 1953-1954, at the intersection of SW Cedar Hills Blvd. and SW Park Way.
 That school closed in 1983, due to declining student enrollment districtwide at the time, and the building was leased to, and subsequently sold to, the Tualatin Hills Park & Recreation District, which repurposed it as the Cedar Hills Recreation Center.